5 Best South Carolina Registered Agent Services in 2023

 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

 • In South Carolina, there aren’t many complicated requirements for registered agent eligibility.
-Any individual or business entity located within the state can serve as your company’s registered agent.
-The only requirements are that they have a permanent address in South Carolina and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+Any individual or business entity authorized to conduct business in the state can serve as your company’s registered agent.
+The only requirements are that they have a permanent address in South Carolina and that your company itself can’t serve as its own registered agent (although you or one of your co-owners may assume this role individually).

 • Yes.
 If your registered agent is an individual, that person must live in South Carolina.
 If your agent is a business entity, that company must either be a domestic South Carolina business or one with the authority to conduct business in the state.

 • South Carolina keeps the process of changing your registered agent pretty simple.
 All you have to do is download the Notice of Change of Registered Office or Registered Agent or Both form, fill it out, and submit it to the Secretary of State.
 The filing fee is just $10.
-For more information on how to change your registered agent in South Carolina, look here.
+For more information, see our South Carolina change of registered agent page.

 • If your registered agent chooses to resign and no longer serves as your registered agent, they will notify both you and the Secretary of State using a Resignation of Registered Agent and Discontinuance of Registered Office form.
 This form isn’t effective until 31 days after the filing date, giving you time to find a replacement agent.